 - 1. The built forms of the city; - 2.
 The budget the city holds for NBS deployment, and its ability to leverage funding; - 3.
 The challenges that the city wishes to address using NBS; - 4.
 The social, cultural, legal and political context of the city; and/or - 5.
 The ability of relevant institutions to design, construct and maintain NBS.

-The factor number 3 is the key to understanding the interactions between this deliverable and the deliverable 1.1.
-HOW section in each Climate Change Challenges card includes the NBS from the Catalogue with a major impact on it.
+Factor number 3 is the key to understanding the interactions between this deliverable and the deliverable 1.1.
+HOW section in each Challenge card includes the NBS from the Catalogue with a major impact on it.